warrior-cravings/warrior-cravings.github.io/index.md

 #### Archive / Delete Vendor

-Pending any circumstance where the Vendor and food option becomes unavailable, an Admin can archive or delete the Vendor from the database.
+Pending any circumstance where the Vendor and food option becomes unavailable, an Admin can archive or delete the vendor from the database.

 #### View Vendors

-View the list of all Vendors, with an option to include/exclude archived Vendors.
+View the list of all vendors, with an option to include/exclude archived Vendors.

 <img src="images/add-vendor.PNG">

 ## User Profile

-In the User Profile, you are in a one-stop shop with different features to view the food options available.
+In the User Profile, you are in a one-stop shop with different features to view all food options available.

 <img src="images/user-home.PNG">

 #### View Food Map

-Interact with a map of the campus containing all the different food options locations.
+Interact with a map of campus containing all the different food options locations.

 <img src="images/final-location.PNG">